philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 ## Input Validation and Output Rendering

-While most libraries and application frameworks have decent IPv6 support, there often is still application logic preventing to take advantage of the IPv6 support by the underlying components.
+While most libraries and application frameworks have decent IPv6 support, there often is still application logic that prevents taking advantage of the IPv6 support by the underlying components.
 Checking whether user input is a valid IPv4 address or rendering output under the assumption that an address is always an IPv4 address are typical examples for this class of limitations.

 ## Misbehaving Middle-Boxes